szabgab/perlmaven.com/sites/en/pages/moving-over-to-test-more.md

 with the title of the test case, if we set one, and the line number.
 We could get so much more information.
 That's where [Test::More](https://metacpan.org/pod/Test::More), and later a lot of other testing modules come in.

-They allow us to be much more explicit in our testing functions and to get much more detailed error messages than just <b>not ok</b>.
+They allow us to be much more explicit in our testing functions and to get much more detailed error messages than just **not ok**.

 {% youtube id="2HHhostZ0cE" file="moving-over-to-test-more" %}